Evidence-Based Technology

 Research & Validation

-MindChat is built on peer-reviewed evidence across clinical psychology, EEG neuroscience and digital therapeutics.
-Key references informing our approach are grouped below.
+MindChat is built on peer-reviewed evidence across clinical psychology, neuroscience and digital therapeutics.
+Our team reviewed hundreds of scientific studies to develop our approach.
+Below are key references representing the core research areas that inform our platform.

 1 · Validated Self-Report Scales for Anxiety, Depression & Stress